 Contact visits are very rare and require special permission from ICE.
-To request a contact visit, the detainee must file a request, called a "KITE," with the detainee's dormitory officer, stating who will be visiting and the reasons why you would like a contact visit.
-If the request is denied, the detainee will receive a written explanation for the denial.
+To request a contact visit, the detained person must file a request, called a "KITE," with their dormitory officer, stating who will be visiting and the reasons why you would like a contact visit.
+If the request is denied, the detained person will receive a written explanation for the denial.

-PHONE / MAIL
+PHONE / MAIL / EMAIL

-Can detainees make phone calls?
+Can people make phone calls from the detention center?

-Detainees can make calls from the NWDC using a personal PIN number issued to them if they have money in their accounts.
+Detained individuals can make calls from the NWDC using a personal PIN number issued to them if they have money in their accounts.
 The rate for calls is 10 cents for local calls and 15 cents for long-distance calls.
-Detainees can also make collect calls.
-If you are having trouble receiving collect calls from the detainee, you should call 1-866-348-6231.
+They can also make collect calls.
+If you are having trouble receiving collect calls from the detained person, you should call 1-866-348-6231.